grimsteel/go-blog/posts/intro-to-go.md

 }]
 ```

-Go has excellent support for structured JSON parsing.
+Go has excellent support for structured JSON parsing[^web].
 Create a new file called `post.go` and setup a `Post` struct:

 ```go
 package main